Branded Dropshipping: The Ultimate Guide for Online Retailers

 - Overall identity

 In other words, this is another piece of the puzzle in creating a positive experience and impression with consumers.
 As with every other aspect of your brand identity, it all needs to integrate together seamlessly.

 In other words, if you’re selling luxury goods, then you need to give off a luxury vibe.
 By nature, your voice will be a little more formal.
 Make sure you don’t equate formal with stiff – no matter what you’re selling, your voice should always be dynamic and unique.

 However, if your target demographic is younger or your goods are at a lower price point, then you can afford to have a voice that’s less formal and friendlier.

-One great place that you can convey your brand’s voice is in product descriptions.
+One great place where you can convey your brand’s voice is in product descriptions.
 These are a crucial part of your online store since customers will have to rely on them when choosing to make a purchase.
-To help you write dynamic and convincing descriptions, make sure you check out our blog post: 5 Product Description Templates for Dropshipping.

 Additionally, you also need to identify your unique selling proposition (USP).
 This is not a marketing offer, business practice, selling point, brand slogan, or generic stance on the marketplace.

 Instead, your USP is more holistic than that – it’s a statement that embodies everything you do to stand apart from your competitors.

 In other words, it’s how you approach running your online store.
 It determines your product selection, content, user experience (UX), and every other aspect of your brand that consumers interact with.
 It’s the experience and perception.

 RELATED ARTICLE: How To Develop An eCommerce Unique Selling Proposition.